 -

-Press the Pressure Cook/Manual button and then the + or - button to choose 7 minutes.
-The pot may take 10 minutes or so to come to pressure.
+Press the Pressure Cook/Manual button and then the +/- button or dial to choose 5 minutes.
+High pressure.
+The pot will take 10 minutes or so to come to pressure.

 -

-When the cooking cycle ends, let the IP go into Natural Release phase by letting it sit undisturbed for 15 minutes.
+When the cooking cycle ends, let the pot sit undisturbed for 15 minutes (15 minutes Natural Release).

 -